Why Both Time and Dose Size Adjustments Need to be Done in the Circadian T3 Method (CT3M)

 Adjusting the Time of the Circadian Dose of T3 Containing Medication

-The adjustment of the time of the circadian dose provides a gentle change of FT3 level to the adrenal glands.
-A later T3 dose means slightly less FT3 arrives inside the adrenal cells and we get less response.
-An earlier T3 dose allows slightly more FT3 within the adrenal cells.
-Once the T3 dose being used is big enough then the time changes provide a seemingly linear improvement in adrenal function for those patients that have relatively undamaged adrenal glands (and most have quite healthy adrenals - even those who have been sadly encouraged to use heavy duty adrenal hormones).
+The adjustment of the time of the circadian dose provides a gentle change of FT3 level to the pituitary gland.
+A later T3 dose means slightly less FT3 arrives inside the pituitary and we get less response.
+An earlier T3 dose allows slightly more FT3 within the pituitary cells.
+Once the T3 dose being used is big enough then the time changes provide a seemingly linear improvement in cortisol level for those patients that have relatively undamaged adrenal glands (and most have quite healthy adrenals - even those who have been encouraged to use heavy duty adrenal hormones).

-Once the circadian dose is at the 1.5 hours before waking time and the dose is enough (often 15 mcg of T3 or 1.5 grains of natural thyroid) then this response by even moving 15 minutes is apparent.
-It still amazes me to see this response - I see it every day in people who are just trying this awesome circadian T3 method.
+Once the circadian dose is at the 1.5 hours before waking time and the dose is high enough (often 15 mcg of T3 or 1.5 grains of natural thyroid) then the response by even moving the CT3M dose 15-30 minutes earlier is often apparent.

-Consequently, adjusting the time of the circadian dose is the fine-tuning dial on our adrenal glands in the CT3M - there is no doubt.
+Consequently, adjusting the time of the CT3M dose is the fine-tuning dial in the CT3M.

 Adjusting the Circadian Dose Size in the CT3M

 T3 acts like a wave.
-This is described in my book thus:
+This is described in my 'Recovering with T3' book thus: